linkeddatacenter/kees/README.md

 Think it as a subclass of a foaf:Document.
 This allow to attach license and metadata to your knowledge base description, thus making it sharable and tradeable.

+The **kees:Question** represents the reason for the the knowledge base existence.
+In other words, the knoledge base exists to answer to *questions*.
+Question are natural language expressions that can be expressed as parametric SPARQL queries on a populated knowledge graph.
+The answer to a question can be a table of data, a structured document, a boolean or a translation of these in a natural language sentences.

+A **kees:Agent** is a software process that understands a portion the KEES language profile and that it is able to do actions on a knowledge base.
+For instance, it could be able to ingest data and/or to answer some questions.

+KEES vocabulary provide classes to describe in rdf  SPARQL QUERY operation and SPARQL UPDATE scripts.

 The KEES vocabulary is expressed with OWL RDF in [kees.rdf file](v1/kees.rdf).
 The file was edited with Protégé editor.